mickelsonm/gcs-frontend/README.md

 This app is looking for gcs-api as a data source.

-# how to build?
+# How to build?

 Building is done via npm, so `npm install` on both sides should take care of it.

-# how to run?
+# How to run?

 Once you have run `npm install` on both parts, then just `npm start`.

-# how to run via docker?
+# How to run via docker?

 docker run -d -p 9090:9090 gcsfront